-This multiple campus model has allowed continued growth and location options for the church body under one umbrella, sharing resources, budget, central services and an elder board.
+This two-campus model has allowed continued growth and location options for the church body under one umbrella, sharing resources, budget, central services and an elder board.
 Most importantly, it affords the opportunity to grow leaders, make disciples, and expand the Kingdom in ways that are consistent with Fellowship’s mission and values.

 While the church has transitioned and changed through seasons of growth, we exist "to glorify God and make disciples by helping people find wholehearted life in Jesus."
 This intentionality provides the purpose and foundation to inform and mark every facet of the church’s ministry.